-- F_n = nominal strength per unit area from Table 5.1 for the appropriate applied load conditions, ksi, adjusted for the presence of fillers as required below, and, - $A_b = \text{cross-sectional area based upon the nominal diameter of bolt, in.}^2$
+- F_n = nominal strength per unit area from Table 5.1 for the appropriate applied load conditions, ksi, adjusted for the presence of fillers as required below, and, - $A_b = \text{cross-sectional}$ area based upon the nominal diameter of bolt, in.2

 When a bolt that carries load passes through fillers or shims in a shear plane that are equal to or less than $\frac{1}{4}$ in. thick, F_n from Table 5.1 shall be used without reduction.
-When a bolt that carries load passes through fillers or shims that are greater than $\frac{1}{4}$ in. thick, they shall be designed in accordance with one of the following procedures:
+When a bolt that carries load passes through fillers or shims that are greater than $\frac{1}{4}$ in. thick, the connection shall be designed in accordance with one of the following procedures:

-- (1) For fillers or shims that are equal to or less than $\frac{3}{4}$ in. thick, F_n from Table 5.1 shall be multiplied by the factor [1 0.4(t' 0.25)], where t' is the total thickness of fillers or shims, in., up to $\frac{3}{4}$ in.; - (2) The fillers or shims shall be extended beyond the joint and the filler or shim extension shall be secured with enough bolts to uniformly distribute the total force in the connected element over the combined cross-section of the connected element and the fillers or shims; - (3) The size of the joint shall be increased to accommodate a number of bolts that is equivalent to the total number required in (2) above; or, - (4) The joint shall be designed as a slip-critical joint.
-The slip resistance of the joint shall not be reduced for the presence of fillers or shims.
+- (1) F_n from Table 5.1 shall be multiplied by the factor [1 0.4(t' 0.25)] but not less than 0.85, where t' is the total thickness of fillers or shims, in.; - (2) The fillers or shims shall be extended beyond the joint and the filler or shim extension shall be secured with enough bolts to uniformly distribute the total force in the connected element over the combined cross-section of the connected element and the fillers or shims; - (3) The size of the joint shall be increased to accommodate a number of bolts that is equivalent to the total number required in (2) above; or, - (4) The joint shall be designed as a slip-critical joint using Class A surfaces with Turn-of-Nut pretensioning; or, - (5) The joint shall be designed as a slip-critical joint using Class B faying surfaces.

-^b Reduction for values for L_s > 38 in. applies only when the joint is end loaded, such as splice plates on a beam or column flange.
+b Reduction for values for L_s > 38 in. applies only when the joint is end loaded, such as splice plates on a beam or column flange.

 The nominal shear and tensile strengths of ASTM A325, F1852, A490 and F2280 bolts are given in Table 5.1.
 These values are based upon the work of a large number of researchers throughout the world, as reported in the Guide (Kulak et al., 1987; Tide, 2010).
-The design strength equals the nominal strength multiplied by a resistance factor φ .